 Health systems and new models of TB prevention and care

-Tuberculosis (TB) prevention and care are complex and require coordinated actions across all levels of a country’s health system.
-However, in the context of the post-Soviet era, the economic downturn and more dynamic and unpredictable movements of people – both within countries and across borders – national health systems in the Region face increasing challenges.
+Tuberculosis (TB) prevention and care require coordinated actions across all levels of a country’s health system.
+However, in the context of the post-Soviet era, some national health systems in the WHO European Region face increasing challenges due to the economic downturn and more dynamic and unpredictable movements of people – both within countries and across borders.

-In addition, the overall reduction of external donor funding for TB as countries generally become wealthier can increase the fragility of national health systems.
-In many countries, TB and especially multidrug- and extensively drug-resistant TB (M/XDR-TB) may be indications of partial health systems failure.
+In addition, as countries generally become wealthier, the reduction of external donor funding for TB can increase the fragility of national health systems.
+In many countries, high rates of TB and especially of drug-resistant TB may be indications of partial health systems failure.

 Aligning financing mechanisms for TB and human resources

 The lack of sustainable human resources and sound health financing mechanisms presents significant challenges at all levels of DR-TB prevention, control and care.
 Countries are in particular need of specialized human resources to manage cases of DR-TB in children and adults, to deliver adequate services for case detection and to scale-up diagnostic and laboratory capacity.
 Many are also struggling to provide sustainable health financing, effective people-centred models of care and adequate human resources developments in rapidly changing environments.

 Models of TB care need to be in line with the most up-to-date WHO recommendations and national clinical protocols, but they also need to take into account how countries provide these clinical protocols (that is, in which setting, at which facility level and by which type of health-care worker).
 This can vary considerably in different country contexts and according to the financing of service provision, care, the health-care workers who provide the care and the facilities themselves.
 As changes to any of these variables can affect one or more of the others, each requires careful assessment.